Flags in the Flag Institute William Crampton Library

 Flag of Gambia

-The flag of Gambia celebrates its 50th anniversary on Wednesday 18 February.
-The date also marks the golden anniversary of Gambia’s independence from the United Kingdom.
-A blue stripe flows right through the centre of the flag, just as the river Gambia bisects the country.
+The flag of Gambia celebrated its 50th anniversary on Wednesday 18 February 2015.
+The date also marks the golden jubilee of Gambian independence from the United Kingdom.
+A blue stripe flows through the centre of the flag, just as the river Gambia bisects the country.
 The red stripe symbolises the savannah and the sun.
 Given […]

 Canadian Duality Flag – five vertical stripes of red, blue, white with red maple leaf, blue and red